Youth Organizing Campaigns

 Sex Education Justice

-Sex education is not just about looking at gross pictures of STIs (sexually transmitted infections), putting condoms on bananas, and awkwardly talking about the changes our bodies go through.
-Sex education is about young people getting the information they need to make empowered decisions about their body, gender, and sexuality.
-Sex education justice involves providing all students with information about healthy/unhealthy relationships, sexism and patriarchy, gender as a choice, and sexuality and LGBTQ (lesbian, gay, bisexual, transgender, queer) identity, as well as providing students with tools for how to deal with harassment and how to make informed pregnancy decisions from all the available options (including parenting, abortion, and adoption).
-Sex education justice also involves providing students with disabilities, students who are ELLs (English language learners), and immigrant students withsexual health information that is relevant and accessible.
+Sex education is not just about looking at pictures of STIs (sexually transmitted infections), putting condoms on bananas, and awkwardly talking about our bodies.
+Sex education is about young people getting the information they need to make empowered decisions about their bodies, gender, sexuality, and relationships.
+Sex education justice is about providing ALL students with information about healthy and unhealthy relationships, sexism and patriarchy, gender identity, sexuality and LGBTQ (lesbian, gay, bisexual, transgender, queer) identity, as well as providing students with tools for how to deal with violence, mental health issues, harassment, and making informed pregnancy decisions from all the available options (including parenting, abortion, and adoption).
+Sex education justice is about providing students with disabilities, English language learners,,immigrant students, and students of color with sexual health information that is accessible and relevant to their everyday lives.

 In spring 2011, Forward Together Youthled a Youth Participatory Action Research project to assess the state of sex education in Oakland high schools.
 We collected over 500 surveys from students of widely representative ages and races and surveying three of the big high schools as well as the smaller charter, continuation, and alternative high schools.
 We conducted focus groups with youth from different youth organizations to get more in-depth information about the sex education young people what to see in their schools.

 We found that overwhelmingly, students are not receiving any sex education in their classrooms, but feel that comprehensive sex education is important to their lives.
 We created a report to share our findings, which can be found here.